 The primary use case of HBM2 memory revolves around AR gaming, VR gaming, as well as other applications which are intensive on the memory.

-Currently, AMD’s Vega series is using HBM2 memory, meanwhile, some of the Pascal and Volta based cards from Nvidia are also using this type of memory.
+Currently, AMD Radeon VII and the Vega series is using HBM2 memory, meanwhile, some of the Pascal and Volta-based cards from Nvidia are also using this type of memory.
 Below is a list of the cards using HBM2.

-GDDR5 is perhaps the oldest mainstream memory type that is being used in the graphics cards, and even today, you see many graphics cards running this type of memory for all the right reasons.
-It is the successor of the GDRR3 and GDDR4 memory.
-You can still see some entry-level GPUs running on GDRR3 memory type, while GDRR4 is not seen anywhere for some time now.
+GDDR6 is the latest mainstream memory type that is being used in the graphics cards and you can see many graphics cards running this type of memory for all the right reasons.
+It is the successor of the GDDR5 and older memory types like GDDR3 and GDDR4.

-As far as the performance is concerned, the GDRR5 is perhaps one of the fastest memory types available in the market.
-Its widespread use has made sure that it is available in numerous GPUs, ranging from low end to high end.
-Some of the modern GPUs running on GDRR5 memory are mentioned below.
+As far as the performance is concerned, the GDRR6 is perhaps one of the fastest memory types available in the market.
+Its widespread use has made sure that it is available in numerous GPUs, ranging from mid-end to high-end.
+Some of the modern GPUs running on GDRR6 memory are mentioned below.

-These are just some of the modern-day GPUs that we have listed, otherwise, the actual list happens to be a lot longer.
-On a side note, If you’re on a budget and looking to play games at a mediocre level then check out this review of the best budget GTX 1060s you can get right now!
+These are some of the best mainstream graphics cards of the modern-day and GDDR6 seems to be working pretty nicely.
+On a side note, If you’re on a budget and looking to play games at a mediocre level then check out this review of the best budget GTX 2060s you can get right now!

 There is no denying that HBM2 is modern technology.
-However, since it is relatively new, and we have not seen a lot of promising cards that come with HBM2, the safest best is GDDR5 memory that has been around, matured a lot, and has some pretty amazing graphics cards available in the market as well.
-Needless to say, if you are looking for a good experience with a GPU, do invest in something like a high-end GPU that carries GDDR5 and you would be good to go as far as the performance is concerned.
+However, since it is relatively expensive and we have not seen a lot of promising cards that come with HBM2, especially in the mainstream market, the safest bet is GDDR6 memory, that seems to be doing wonders in the latest graphics cards.
+Needless to say, if you are looking for a good experience with a GPU, do invest in something like a high-end GPU that carries GDDR6 and you would be good to go as far as the performance is concerned.

 Appuals.com is a participant in the Amazon Services LLC Associates Program, and we get a commission on purchases made through our links.